 7. Regulus Arcturus Black

-Yes, the famous R.A.B younger brother of Sirius Black is probably one of my favorite death eaters, and that’s why I saved him for the last.
-Now I will not cut him slack for his choices excusing that he was influenced by the upbringing of his parents, his extended family, and his Slytherin peers.
-Sirius had very same parents and extended family but he had a mind of his own and therefore was sorted in Gryffindor which made all the difference.
-But just like Dumbledore said for Severus Snape ‘we sort too soon” this stands true for R.A.B too.
+Yes, the famous R.A.B. younger brother of Sirius Black, is probably one of my favorite death eaters, and that’s why I saved him for the last.
+Now I will not cut him slack for his choices, excusing that he was influenced by the upbringing of his parents, extended family, and Slytherin peers.
+Sirius had the very same parents and extended family.
+Still, he had a mind of his own and therefore was sorted in Gryffindor, which made all the difference.
+But just like Dumbledore said for Severus Snape, ‘we sort too soon,” this stands true for R.A.B too.

-He showed a lot of wit and courage going against Voldermort and sacrificing his own life to give a better chance to someone else to take the Dark Lord down.
-When Voldermort asked Regulus to borrow his house-elf, Regulus and Kreacher agreed eagerly.
-However, Voldermort tested the security of the cave that contained his Horcrux forcing Kercher to drink the potion, causing him torture and left him to die.
-Luckily, unbeknown to Voldermort Kreacher was able to escape due to his house-elf magic and told everything to Regulus Black.
+He showed a lot of wit and courage, going against Voldermort and sacrificing his own life to give a better chance to someone else to take the Dark Lord down.
+When Voldermort asked Regulus to borrow his house elf, Regulus and Kreacher agreed eagerly.
+However, Voldermort tested the security of the cave that contained his Horcrux, forcing Kercher to drink the potion, causing him to be tortured, and leaving him to die.
+Luckily, unbeknown to Voldermort, Kreacher escaped due to his house-elf magic and told everything to Regulus Black.

-This new knowledge made Regulus rethink his loyalties as he figured out that Dark Lord has created a Horcrux.
+This new knowledge made Regulus rethink his loyalties as he discovered that Dark Lord had created a Horcrux.
 He asked Kreacher to take him back to the cave and drank all the potion emptying the sink to get the locket.
-He gave the Horcrux to Kreacher, replaced it with a fake one, and told Kreacher to leave while he embraced the death bravely.
-While this may not count among the top three heroic deaths in Harry Potter it is definitely the no.1 heroic suicide and deserves some applause.
+He gave the Horcrux to Kreacher, replaced it with a fake one, and told Kreacher to leave while he embraced death bravely.
+While this may not count among the top three heroic deaths in Harry Potter, it is the no.1 heroic suicide and deserves some applause.

 What do you think about these suicides?
 Were you aware of them all?
-Since the Harry Potter series influenced an entire generation do you think these deaths in Harry Potter might have left a mark in some way?
+Since the Harry Potter series influenced an entire generation, do you think these deaths in Harry Potter might have left a mark somehow?
 Please let me know in the comment section.